ealtili/Blog/Financial_Derivatives.md

  - Who Trades
  - Why

-##
- what are financial
+## What is a Financial Derivative

-derivatives who trades them and why so let's get started what is a financial derivative a financial derivative is an economic contract whose value depends on or is derived from the value of another instrument or underlying so a derivative is not a security like a stock or a bond where you have ownership in a company or have lent money to a company a derivative is simply a side bet with another party on how a different security will perform these derivatives are not issued by companies the way
+A financial derivative is an economic contract whose value depends on or is derived from the value of another instrument or underlying asset.
+So a derivative is not a security like a stock or a bond where you have ownership in a company or have lent money to a company.
+A derivative is simply a side bet with another party on how a different security will perform these derivatives are not issued by companies the way